deepset-ai/haystack-integrations/draft-integration.md

 ## Usage
 ### Components
-This instegration introduces X components:
+This integration introduces X components:

 - The `ComponentName`: